CBorowski-dev/docs-operaton-org/content/user-guide/testing/_index.md

 There are a couple of well documented and heavily used community extensions that can make testing much more productive and fun.

-## Camunda Scenario Tests
+## Operaton Scenario Tests

-[Camunda-bpm-assert-scenario](https://github.com/camunda/camunda-bpm-assert-scenario/) enables you to write more robust test suites.
+[Operaton-bpm-assert-scenario](https://github.com/camunda/camunda-bpm-assert-scenario/) enables you to write more robust test suites.
 The idea is, that you only have to adapt your tests if your process models changes in a way that affects the tested behavior.
 It concentrates much less on the concrete path through a given process model, but on the external effects the path through the model has.

 ```java
 @Test